appneta/openshift-cartridge-traceview/README.md

 fail to do this in this order, the gem will fail to build the bundled c-extension.
 In this case, a `gem pristine oboe` will force the gem to search for a re-link to the TraceView libraries.

+# Java

+As the java agent is included in the cartridge installation, you can configure your webapp server to start using the java agent to gather data.

+You will need to create a pre-action hook for your webapp to use our java agent:
+1. Under your application GitHub directly, navigate to .openshift/action_hooks
+2. Create a new file with name "pre_start_<webapp cartridge>".
+For example jbossas-7 would be "pre_start_jbossas-7", jbossews-1.0 (tomcat 6) would be "pre_start_jbossews-1.0"
+3. Edit the file, insert line as below and save it

+    export _JAVA_OPTIONS="-javaagent:$OPENSHIFT_TRACEVIEW_DIR/tracelyticsagent.jar"

+4. Commit and push your changes to Git.
+The application should restart automatically with our java agent enabled